Year-on-Year Improvement, Transparency and the Value of a KU Law Degree

-As a consumer, the Class of 2016 data gives you insight into the most current employment data for the school.
-Along with data from prior years, you can see how we have performed over the long term.
-In short, you know more than any website or magazine and can use that data to make an informed decision about attending KU Law, supporting its efforts and assessing its performance.
+As a consumer, the Class of 2018 data gives you insight into the most current employment data for the school.
+Along with data from prior years, you can see how we have performed over the long term and use that data to make an informed decision about attending KU Law, supporting its efforts and assessing its performance.

 As a consumer — be you a student, parent, alumnus or potential employer — we hope that presenting this information will allow you to make informed choices and draw well-reasoned conclusions about the strength and value of an education from KU Law.
 If you have any questions, please do not hesitate to contact me personally.

 Assistant Dean, Career Services